hldohaga/upfnabp/litlead.md

 Stratification is used in the design and sampling stage to modify for these.
 Including them in multivariable regression attempts to prevent them confounding the analysis.

-Age is used as continuous and as categorised data for the analysis.
+Age is used as continuous and categorised data for the analysis.
 It has a complex role in cross-sectional analysis.
-It acts as an explanatory variable, but also as mediator and obstructor.
-It is complicated further by stratification to ensure a large enough sample of 50/50 children and adults.
+It is complicated further by the stratification which ensures a large enough sample of 50/50 children and adults.

-The sex of participants is identified. and is an important explanatory variable.
+The sex of participants is identified, as an important explanatory variable.

 BMI is identified as a potential explanatory variable.
 There is also a known association with BP.

 IMD is included to identify socio-economic patterns in the data.
-This UK- nation based data is used consistently in UK studies, but has no analogue across the world.
+This UK- nation based data is used consistently in UK studies, but has no analogue internationally.
-Instead age at completion of education, or income are often used internationally.
+Instead age at completion of education, or income are often used.

 ## Study Size

-A sample size calculation for this secondary analysis is available in appendix 1 the initial proposal from OpenEpi @openepi2021 .
+A sample size calculation for this secondary analysis is available in [Appendix 1 Approved Proposal] the initial proposal from OpenEpi @openepi2021 .
 This calculated the sample size of 3526, with a ratio of 0.75 unexposed to exposed.
 An intended power of 80%, at a level of statistical significance of 95% was used.
 An odds ratio of 1.2 was used based on a meta-analysis by Wang et al @wangUltraProcessedFoodsConsumption2022 .

+The population size in NDNS is much larger than this.
+Sample size relies on having large enough subgroups exposed, and unexposed, as well as the level of the outcome.
+This is why the overall sample size needs to be so large, why a national study is ideal.

 ## Statistical Methods